scythe-io/purple-team-exercise-framework/PTEFv3.md

 ## Create an Adversary Emulation Plan

-The Red Team will be required to know the TTPs in the Preparation Phase to create the adversary emulation plan and complete the Preparation Phase prior to Exercise Execution.
+The Red Team will be required to know the TTPs in the Planning Phase to create the adversary emulation plan and complete the Planning Phase prior to Exercise Execution.
 Exercise Coordinators should discuss and decide if to share the TTPs with participants before the Exercise Execution Phase.

 Examples of Adversary Emulation Plans are available from the following resources: